-This policy applies to anyone working or applying for a position with Priestley Primary School
+This policy applies to anyone working or applying for a position with Priestley Primary School.

-Volunteers to the school should be made aware that CCTV monitoring takes place and where applicable vehicle tracking (if driving on behalf of the school) and that information may be passed to the police where criminal activity is suspected or a criminal matter arises.
+Volunteers to the school should be made aware that CCTV monitoring takes place and that information may be passed to the police where criminal activity is suspected or a criminal matter arises.

-Agency staff and contractors should be made aware of the policy and that CCTV evidence and vehicle tracking, where applicable may be discussed with their employer or passed to the police should a disciplinary or criminal matter arise.
+Agency staff and contractors should be made aware of the policy and that CCTV evidence, where applicable may be discussed with their employer or passed to the police should a disciplinary or criminal matter arise.